 There is no easy way to tell, which cranberry product will work:

 - There are various types of cranberry products and supplements, but the integrity (including authenticity, standardization, efficacy, and safety) of cranberry fruit, juices, and dietary supplements is not monitored by the FDA.

 - Most studies of cranberry products (tablets and capsules) did not report how much of the ‘active’ ingredient the product contained, and therefore the products may not have had enough potency to be effective.

-- Participants of the studies reported problems such as gastroesophageal reflux disease (GERD), upset stomachs, nausea and diarrhea.
+- Participants in the studies reported problems such as gastroesophageal reflux disease (GERD), upset stomachs, nausea, and diarrhea.

 - Patients might experience symptoms of bladder irritation.

 - People who take the blood-thinning medication warfarin should avoid cranberry products because cranberries can interact with warfarin and cause excess bleeding.